vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 in the case of `printf`, is encoded in the format string together with formatting options.
-Some compilers provide extensions, such as [\_\_attribute\_\_((format (printf, ...))](http://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html) in GCC, that to some extent address safety issues.
+Some compilers provide extensions, such as [\_\_attribute\_\_((format (printf, ...))](http://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html) in GCC, that, to some extent, address safety issues.
 However, this only works with format strings that are string literals which is not always the case especially when strings are localized.
 Also not all C and C++ compilers support this attribute.